svinniks/pl-log/README.md

     END;
     ```

+3. Some problems might also appear when multiple overloads of the same subprogram are called subsequently or are mutually calling each other.

+Instrumentation API routines, such as ```MESSAGE``` or ```INFO``` will __always try to update the call stack__, so the same restrictions apply when using multiple instrumentation calls on one line or on the same line with ```LOG$.CALL```.

+Basic recommendations of hassle free call stack tracking and named value logging are:

+1. Always try to include ```LOG$.CALL;``` as the first statement of a subrogram.
+2. Always put instrumentation API and unbounded ```VALUE``` calls on separate lines of code.

 ### Obtaining and formatting call stack

 ```LOG$``` provides two subprograms to obtain the most recent contents of the tracked call stack: